dashingsoft/pyarmor/docs/questions.rst

 License
 =======

+**I am interested to know if the users are entitled to updates to ensure compatibility with future versions of Python.**

+  No. Pyarmor license works with current Pyarmor version forever, but may not work with future Pyarmor version.
+I can't make sure current Pyarmor version could support all the future versions of Python, so the answer is no.

 **we use Docker to build/obfuscate the code locally then publish the Dockerfile to the client.
 After the build stage, the whole environment (and the license) is gone.
 I wonder how the workflow would be?
 Can I add the license file to the pipeline and register everytime and build?**

   It's no problem to run Pyarmor in Docker or CI pipeline to obfuscate application.
 Each build registering pyarmor with :file:`pyarmor-regfile-xxxx.zip` which is generated in initial registration.
 But It's not allowed to distribute pakcage pyarmor and :term:`Pyarmor Basic`, :term:`Pyarmor Pro`, :term:`Pyarmor Group` License to customer, and don't run too many build dockers.